MDIL-SNU/SevenNet/README.md

 sevenn_get_model checkpoint_best.pt -p
 ```

-This will create multiple of deployed_paralell_*.pt' files.
+This will create multiple of deployed_parallel_*.pt' files.
 The number of deployed models are depend on number of message passing layers used in model.
-These models can be used as lammps potential to run paralell MD simulations with GNN potential using multiple GPU cards.
+These models can be used as lammps potential to run parallel MD simulations with GNN potential using multiple GPU cards.

 ## Requirements for Molecular Dynamics (MD)